AcklenAvenue/competencies/design/UX/HTML-CSSPrototypingI.md

 * You will code at least 2 repeatable components during your session.
 * Schedule a 30-minute session with the related badge champion.
 You will need to be able to discuss and/or demonstrate the competencies above freely.

-## Suggested Learning for begginners:
+## Suggested Learning for beginners:
 * Complete:[Introduction to HTML](https://www.codecademy.com/learn/learn-html)
 * Complete: [Learn CSS](https://www.codecademy.com/learn/learn-css)
 * Complete: [Make a Website](https://www.codecademy.com/learn/make-a-website)